CRISES IN THE CAPITALIST SYSTEM

 Socialist ideology began to spread, promoting equality, state ownership, and self-reliance.

-Example: Tanzania adopted the policy of Ujamaa (Socialism and Self-Reliance) in 1967 under Julius Nyerere.
+For Example: Tanzania adopted the policy of Ujamaa (Socialism and Self-Reliance) in 1967 under Julius Nyerere, while Zambia under President Kenneth Kaunda adopted a form of Socialism known as Humanism.

 9. Intensification of Cash Crop Production Campaigns.